Crabbox docs

 Read when:

-E2B is a delegated run provider.
-Crabbox uses E2B's public sandbox REST API for sandbox lifecycle and the sandbox envd APIs for file upload and command execution.
+E2B is a delegated-run provider.
+Crabbox uses E2B's public sandbox REST API for sandbox lifecycle and the per-sandbox envd APIs for file upload and command execution.
 E2B owns sandbox state and process transport; Crabbox owns local config, repo claims, sync manifests and guardrails, slugs, timing summaries, and normalized list/status rendering.
+There is no Crabbox SSH lease and no broker coordinator — the CLI talks to E2B directly.

-Use E2B when the remote Linux sandbox should be owned by E2B and commands can run through the E2B sandbox APIs.
-Use AWS, Hetzner, Static SSH, or Daytona when you need Crabbox SSH access.
+Use E2B when the remote Linux sandbox should be owned by E2B and commands run through the E2B sandbox APIs.
+Choose AWS, Hetzner, Static SSH, or Daytona instead when you need direct SSH access to the box.

 #Commands